bangerth/helmholtz/readme.md

 the domain since that is the largest wavelength at which the solution can vary.

+_Note: Using a negative number allows the solver to choose the mesh size (as specified by the parameter's value), but this also means that for high frequencies it can happen that the mesh ends up with a very large number of cells -- with consequent very large memory and CPU time consumption._

 The last parameter, `Number of threads`, indicates how many threads the program may use at any given time.
 Threads are used to compute the frequency response for different frequencies at the same time